-Capita al Projects May 31, 2022 Order Project No. (New Format) Project No. (Old Format) Project Name Description Phase Comments Updated By Date of Update 2021 26-21-FPM Removal of Potomac Industrial Dam at Blue Bridge Project to remove the industrial dam in the Potomac River under the Blue Bridge to Ridgeley.
+Capita al Projects May 31, 3 2022 Project No. (New Format) Project No. (Old Format) Project Name Description Phase Comments Updated By Date of Update 2021 26-21-FPM Removal of Potomac Industrial Dam at Blue Bridge Project to remove the industrial dam in the Potomac River under the Blue Bridge to Ridgeley.
 Water & Land Solutions will be setting up a private commercial mitigation bank to fund construction.
-This project is related City Project 9-15-M Planning NEW - 2021 27-21-T Maryland Ave & Williams St Traffic Study Study to investigate the potential realignment of Maryland Avenue at its intersection with Williams Street for future development in the Rolling Mill area.
+This project is related City Project 9-15-M Planning NEW - 021 27-21-T Maryland Ave & Williams St Traffic Study realignment of Maryland Avenue at its intersection with Williams Street for future development in the Rolling Mill area.
 BBA performed the study using CAMPO funding.
 Study UPDATE - BBA has begun performing traffic counts and compiling information.
 Preliminary results should be presented to the City in March.
-RLS 1/26/2022 2021 28-21-M Municipal Service Center Pole Building Project to construct a Pole Building at the MSC to store equipment.
+RLS 1/26/2022 021 28-21-M Municipal Service Center Pole Building Project to construct a Pole Building at the MSC to store equipment.
 Design UPDATE - Design and specs completed.
 Project was advertised for bid starting 1/14/22.
 DTG 1/18/2022 2021 30-21-M Sustainable Communities Program Renewal Sustainable Communities Program Renewal documentation.
-The program allows the City to access grant sources and is required to be updated every 5 years.
+The program allows the City to access grant sources and is required to be updated every 5 vears.
 Planning COMPLETE - Plan updates sent to Community Development by Dec 7th.
-RJK 3/9/2022 2021 31-21-RE Constitution Park Amphitheater Upgrades Project to upgrade the Constitution Park Amphitheater.
-Planning UPDATE - Project is a part of the 5-year park improvement plan.
+RJK 3/9/2022 2021 31-21-RE Constitution Park Amphitheater Upgrades Planning UPDATE - Project is a part of the 5-year park improvement plan.
 Funding (\$174,350) approved through ARPA.
 A site plan and RFP have been developed and are being reviewed/updated.
 City staff to perform electrical upgrades, while site work to be advertised for bid by end of June.
-MDI 6/9/2022 L Beginning in 2022, the Engineering Department ect number format.
-2022 2022-01-UTIL 1-22-M MDE Pre Applications FFY22 FY24 mat places the 4-digit year first, a 2-digit y Annual Pre Application Jan 2022 Vearly sequence second, and a 3 or 4-c COMPLETE - Applications submitted by January 31.
+MDI 6/9/2022 • Beginning in 2022, the Engineering Department of the Beginning In 2022, the Begin ect number format.
+2022 2022-01-UTIL 1-22-M MDE Pre Applications FFY22 FY24 Annual Pre Application Jan 2022 Permitting COMPLETE - Applications submitted by January 31.
 RJK 2/17/2022 2022 2022-02-WTR 2-22-W South Cumberland Water Main Replacement Project Planning UPDATE - Bids for design services will be returns on 3/31 and the preliminary engineering report will be delivered in July.
 RLS 3/17/2022 2022 2022-05-WRF 5-22-WRF WRF Head of Plant and Operations Building Roof Replacements Roof replacement Construction NEW - This project was bid using Sourcewell.
 The roofs will be replaced in April/May RLS 3/17/2022 2022 2022-09-SHLD 09-22-M Cumberland Street ADA Improvements ADA improvements at the intersection of Johnson, Cumberland, and Market Streets Design NEW - 2022 2022-10-SWM 10-22-SWM Messick Road Development SWM Review and Utility Easement Review Review NEW - 2022 2022-11-PBLD 11-22-PBLD City Hall/Public Safety Building HVAC Improvements American Rescue Plan Act (ARPA) Funded Project to improve the HVAC systems of these buildings to improve air quality capabilities and system energy efficiency.
-Design NEW - 2022 2022-12-PBLD 12-22-PBLD Prisoner Processing Improvements American Rescue Plan Art (ARPA) funded project to remodel the prisoner processing areas of the Cumberland Police Department in the Public Safety Building Design NEW - 2022-13-PBLD 13-22-PBLD 19 Frederick Street Building Assessment Feasibility study and building assessment for the building located at 19 Frederick Street Study NEW -
+Design NEW - 2022 2022-12-PBLD 12-22-PBLD Prisoner Processing Improvements American Rescue Plan Art (ARPA) funded project to remodel the prisoner processing areas of the Cumberland Police Department in the Public Safety Building NEW - 2022-13-PBLD 13-22-PBLD 19 Frederick Street Building Assessment Feasibility study and building assessment for the building located at 19 Frederick Street Study NEW -